websight-io/docs/docs/cms/developers/quick-start/index.md

 For demonstration purposes, this guide uses a sample component library, [Howlite](https://github.com/websight-io/howlite), and a demo site project, _Luna_.
 For the sake of simplicity, we overrode the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) collection in advance and preconfigured the _Luna Title_ component inside the demo project.

-Your task in completing this guide is to update the _Luna Title_ component and extend existing functionality and tests.
+Your task in completing this guide is to update the _Luna Title_ component and extend existing functionality.
 The sections below explain more detail.

 !!! info "Important notice"